unsoldpiano/vn-alphabet-project/README.txt

 How to use this locally:
 ------------------------
-Download the audio folder, img fold, and index.html.
-Place them in your chosen directory.
+Download the contents of the audio folder and img folder plus index.html.
+Place them in your chosen directory on your computer.

 Structure:
 ----------